Axway/amplify-central/content/en/docs/amplify_relnotes/20220630_ampc_agents_relnotes.md

 The following new features and enhancements are available in this update:

-* **Consumer insights**: traffic and metrics events are enriched with marketplace information (Product / subscription / plan / application) to help consumer filtering their traffic.
+* **Consumer insights**: traffic and metrics events are enriched with Marketplace information (product / subscription / plan / application) to help consumers filtering their traffic.
-* **Traffic sampling improvement**: Traceability agent sample traffic based on marketplace subscription and API.
+* **Traffic sampling improvement**: Traceability Agent sample traffic based on Marketplace subscription and API.
-* **External IDP connectivity**: based on the Oauth 2.0 specification, the discovery agent can be configure to delegate the credential provisioning to an external IDP of type keycloack or Okta.
+* **External IDP connectivity**: based on the Oauth 2.0 specification, the Discovery Agent can be configure to delegate the credential provisioning to an external IDP of type keycloak or Okta.

 ### Amplify Gateway agents enhancements